fire1ce/git-templates/README.md

-# Personal gitignore Templates
+# Personal Github Templates

 ## About

-Just a simple gitignore template for personal use.
+Just a simple Github templates for personal use.